sahananar/DSC-Projects/README.md

 Next, it was necessary to find the average rating per recipe, as this would be crucial to use for the analaysis.
 The table was grouped by 'recipe_id' and the mean of the ratings column for each recipe was found.
 Then, a new column was added to the dataframe ontaining these average ratings per recipe ID.

 The nutritional values for each recipe were stored in a format that resembled a list, however it was one large string.
-I thought it would be useful to have these individual values to investigate certain patterns for the bivariate analysis, so I split up the values and created a new column for each one, such as 'calories', 'total fat', 'sugar', 'sodium', 'protein', 'saturated fat', and 'carbohydrates'.
+I thought it would be useful to have these individual values to investigate certain patterns for the bivariate analysis, so I split up the values and created a new column specifically for the 'calories', 'sugar', and 'protein' columns, as I did not think all of the nutritional values would be relevant.

+Once this step was finished, I created a condensed dataframe which contained only the columns of 'name', 'recipe_id', 'minutes', 'n_steps', 'rating', 'avg_rating', 'calories', 'sugar', and 'protein'.

+Note that not all of these columns would necessarily be relevant later on however these were the ones I kept as I felt they were more relevant than columns such as 'description' or 'ingredients', which were irrelevant to my analysis and were also stretching out the size of the dataframe and making it look disproportionate.

 Finally, while examining the 'minutes' column which would be crucial for my analysis, I realized that several values were very large, the maximum such number being 1051200 minutes.
 These numbers are an unreasonable value for cooking time and it would not be logical to include values above a certain threshold in the analysis.
 Therefore, I decided to set the range to 600 minutes, or 10 hours.
 Any value larger than this would be replaced with np.nan as it is not reasonable a recipe would take significantly longer than this to prepare.

-Once this step was finished, I created a condensed dataframe which contained only the columns of 'name', 'recipe_id', 'minutes', 'n_steps', 'rating', 'avg_rating', 'calories', 'sugar', and 'protein'.

-Note that not all of these columns would necessarily be relevant later on however these were the ones I kept as I felt they were more relevant than columns such as 'description' or 'ingredients', which were irrelevant to my analysis and were also stretching out the size of the dataframe and making it look disproportionate.

 Here is the `head` of the cleaned and condensed dataframe: